Billericay railway station: History

 There was a goods yard on the 'down' (eastbound) side of the running lines to the north-west of the station, including a goods shed, cattle pens and a crane.
 There was a signal box on the 'up' side to the north-west of the station.
 Goods traffic ceased on 15 June 1967 and the goods shed was demolished soon after.
-The Shenfield to Southend Victoria line was originally electrified using overhead lines at 1.5 kV DC on 31 December 1956.
-This was changed to 6.25 kV AC in November 1960 and to 25 kV AC on 25 January 1979.
+The Shenfield to Southend Victoria line was originally electrified using overhead lines at 1.5 kV DC on 31 December 1956; this was changed to 6.25 kV AC in November 1960 and to 25 kV AC on 25 January 1979.

-There were two sidings at Ramsden Bellhouse, 2.75 miles east of Billericay station on the 'down' (north) side of the line.
-The sidings closed on 22 August 1960.
+There were two sidings at Ramsden Bellhouse, 2.8 mi east of Billericay station on the north side of the line; they were closed on 22 August 1960.

-As part of the National Station Improvements scheme, the station underwent works costing around £1.7 million, which were completed in January 2012.
+As part of the National Station Improvements scheme, the station underwent works costing around £1.4 million, which were completed in January 2012.
 These changes have completely altered the aspect of the station from the road side.
-A less changed 'twin' of Billericay station is Buckhurst Hill tube station, another Great Eastern Railway station, which was built in 1892.
+A less-changed 'twin' of Billericay station is Buckhurst Hill tube station, another Great Eastern Railway station, which was built in 1892.

+Facilities

+The booking hall is staffed between 06:00 and 20:15, with 07:10-20:40 on Sundays.
+There are lifts and stairs to the two platforms; ramps are also available for wheelchair users.
+It has a long line public address system providing automated announcements and digital information displays to offer train running details.
+There are bicycle racks and a 382-space car park.

 Services

-Greater Anglia operates the following typical off-peak service in trains per hour:
+Greater Anglia operates the following typical off-peak service in trains per hour (tph):